louisefindlay23/prismicsm-nextjs/README.md

-First Prismic Next.js website with SM.

-## Getting Started
+## Basic Prismic Next.js Starter using Slice Machine

+### Purpose

+Developing a basic homepage with mock content to learn how to use Prismic's Slice Machine with Next.js.

 First, run the development server: